Skip to main content

 • Command.PIPED: Pipe the stderr.

-• Command.NULL: Discard the stderr.
+• Command.NULL: Discard the stderr (default).

 • Command.INHERIT: Inherit the stderr.